dpa99c/phonegap-launch-navigator/README.md

 ### supportsLaunchMode()

 Indicates if an app on a given platform supports specification of launch mode.
-Note that currently only Google Maps on Android does.
+- Currently only Google Maps on Android and Apple Maps on iOS does.

     launchnavigator.supportsLaunchMode(app, platform);